 A: We want, more than anything, for our entire PSC community, Kesher included, to enjoy praying and learning together.
 Kesher Shabbat is a big step in making sure we foster these relationships at least once a month.
 There will not be Kesher the Sunday following Kesher Shabbat, so we do expect that students are in class on Shabbat as their “weekend Kesher experience.”
 If a student must leave for a game, for a rehearsal, for a class elsewhere, etc., we want the students to show up for as long as they can and leave only when they have to.
 We hope you will join us as well for that amount of time, and longer if you are able when your student leaves!
 In terms of Shabbat observances, we expect that no one has electronics, is on their phones, playing games, writing, coloring or bringing anything that is not Shabbat friendly.
 We want the Shabbat atmosphere to permeate through the halls, into the classrooms and especially in the sanctuary so we can all enjoy Shabbat together, in relationship with each other!
 We look forward to having a full Shabbat experience all together as one large community.

-If you have any questions, please feel free to email our Director of Youth Education & Programming Alex Weisz.
+If you have any questions, please feel free to email the PSC office.

 קשר to community